Skip Navigation

 Prepare for Injuries

-- Coaches should be knowledgeable about first aid and be able to administer it for minor injuries, such as facial cuts, bruises, or minor strains and sprains.
+• Coaches should be knowledgeable about first aid for minor injuries such as facial cuts, bruises, and sprains.

-- If playing on artificial grass fields, make sure to adequately clean any skin scrapes or abrasions to reduce the chance of them getting infected.
+• If playing on artificial grass fields, ensure that any scrapes or abrasions are thoroughly cleaned to prevent infection.

 Safe Return to Play

-- In case of a joint problem, the player must have no pain, no swelling, full range of motion, and normal strength.
+• For joint injuries, there should be no pain, no swelling, full range of motion, and normal strength.

 Prevent Overuse Injuries